chrisolido/messaging-flask/specs/initial_specs.md

     - Messages have a "priority" level, which must be "Low", "Medium", or "High".
 This is set when the message is sent, and cannot be changed.
     - Messages can receive an arbitrary number of tags/labels, which are strings of length no more than 20.
 The recipient attaches these labels.
 - A user should be able to see all the messages they have sent, along with their "read" status.
 - A user should be able to see all the messages they have received.
-They should be able to mark messages as read.
-They should not be able to undo that action.
+They should be able to mark messages as read or unread.
 - Both message lists should be sortable and filterable in various ways.